 Everybody (well, almost everybody) does a bit of research about their travel destinations ahead of their holidays.
 The tried and true method of scouring websites & books is a great way to learn about a location, but what about discovering the area around your desired temporary abode using real-time, live social data?
-With location-based search, you can learn about your home-away-from-home as experienced by the people who are eating, hiking, and hanging out there right now.
+With location-based search, you can research your Airbnb ahead of time.
+Learn about your home-away-from-home as experienced by the people who are eating, hiking, and hanging out there right now.

 Earlier this year, Airbnb released their `Top 10 Most Popular Properties.’
-We thought this would be a great opportunity to use Echosec to explore the locations around these popular picks.
+We thought this would be a great opportunity to use Echosec to explore these popular picks on a hyper-local level.
 We drew a digital fence around each property to explore what they were really like, without the fancy camera angles and the magic of photoshop.
 Here’s what we found:

 1. Secluded Intown Treehouse – Atlanta GA listing

 OK so, in this case, it looks like the real-life version of this neighbourhood is as idyllic as an advertisement for the latest and greatest in feel-good pharmaceuticals.
 I mean, puppies, bicycles, love, flowers, all in the setting of a beautiful park?
 Looks like a truly lovely getaway.

 2. The Seashell House (Casa Caracol)- Isla Mujer, Mexico listing

 We all want the same things when we’re perusing listings for our next holiday home.
 More pictures right?!!
 The social data surrounding this listing certainly paints the picture of a perfect beach getaway.
 Looks like the buzz is legit.